skrodal/dataporten-flarum-docker/README.md

 ## Issues/todo

+**Avatars**

-Avatars (profile photo) will be lost on Docker restart (as it is downloaded and saved locally within the image).
-Using external image links [is not supported by Flarum](https://discuss.flarum.org/d/3041-upload-avatar-to-imgur)
+Avatars (profile photo) are stored locally (in the container) and will thus be lost on Docker restart (as it is downloaded and saved locally within the image).

+Using external image links, to make avatars persistent, [is not supported by Flarum](https://discuss.flarum.org/d/3041-upload-avatar-to-imgur) (yet).